gurgeh/ipyssh/README.md

 https://launchpad.net/~gurgeh/+archive/ipyssh

 If you don't want --pylab=inline on the remote ipython kernel, or would like another color scheme or something, the shell file is utterly non-threatening, so feel free to customize it.

+If you want to know who started a kernel on a server, where several people use the same login, do ls /tmp/*.ipypid.
+The client username is the first part of the filename.
+The files contain a reference to the corresponding ipython process ID.